-b.
-Usual Frequency of Task: Up to three times daily.
+- b.
+Usual Frequency of Task: Up to three times daily. - c.
+Factors that Make Task Personal Care:

 The client can independently chew and swallow without difficulty and be positioned upright; the client is able to eat or be fed with adaptive utensils.